nuxt/scripts/docs/content/scripts/support/intercom.md

 **loading**

-The slot is used to display content while intercom is loading.
+The slot is used to display content while Intercom is loading.

 Tip: You should use the `ScriptLoadingIndicator` by default for accessibility and UX.